simonmichael/hledger/hledger/shell-completion/README.md

 - appropriate data from the journal, after these query prefixes: `acct:`, `code:`, `cur:`, `desc:`, `note:`, `payee:`, `real:`, `status:`, `tag:`
 - amount comparison operators, after `amt:`.

-## Generating the shell completion script
+## Generating hledger shell completions

 In the main hledger repo,
 first build and install an up-to-date version of hledger in PATH,